microsoft/pai/src/webportal/README.md

 ## Webportal Plugins

 Webportal supports custom plugins for extension.
-Please refer to [plugin doc](https://github.com/microsoft/pai/blob/master/docs/webportal/PLUGINS.md) for more details.
+Please refer to [here](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/how-to-customize-cluster-by-plugins.html) for more details.

 ## How to contribute